Yandex Cloud

 Learn how to create this file in Creating a cluster.

-2. In the Managed Service for ClickHouse® cluster description, edit or add the folder_id parameter value:
+2. In the Managed Service for ClickHouse® cluster description, edit the folder_id value.
+If the argument does not exist, add it:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {